 Finally get to grips with Industry 4.0 using Machine Tool Connect (MTC).
 Not only does MTC create digital data, it also collects, manages and analyzes it.
 The data flows across the entire shopfloor to where it is needed.
 The machine connection supplies up-to-date service life information directly from the machine control system.
 The system displays necessary tool changes in advance and analyzes the process for optimization potential.
 This helps to keep everything flowing smoothly on the shopfloor.

 The Tübingen-based tool data specialists have also invested a great deal of expertise and resources into the further development of the TDM core solution.
-This means that users of TDM 2019 can benefit from the new hybrid mode: They can use Global Line modules such as the Shopfloor Manager in combination with the TDM 2019 version.
+This means that users of TDM 2019 and above can benefit from the new hybrid mode: They can use Global Line modules such as the Shopfloor Manager in combination with TDM 2019 and above.
 Access to the TDM WebCatalog is also possible for the current version.
 It provides everything that's needed for greater flexibility and efficiency on the shopfloor.
 Everyday work can also be facilitated via the extended Multi Plant Management system, which allows production equipment to be assigned with even greater precision.